 ACNT 1311 - Introduction to Computerized Accounting.
 3 credit hours.
 Introduction to utilizing the computer in maintaining accounting records, with primary emphasis on a general ledger package.
-Prerequisite: ACNT 1303 or equivalent, plus typing skills.
-48 lecture hours and 16 lab hours.
+Prerequisite: 48 lecture hours and 16 lab hours.
 Lab fee.

 ARCE 1452 - Structural Drafting.
 4 credit hours.
 A study of structural systems including concrete foundations and frames, wood framing and trusses, and structural steel framing systems.
 Includes detailing of concrete, wood, and steel designed to meet industry standards including the American Institute of Steel Construction and the American Concrete Institute, with emphasis on framed and seated connectors, beam and column detailing, including units on concrete detailing conforming to the American Concrete Institute.
 32 lecture and 64 lab hours.
 Lab fee.
 Prerequisite: DFTG 1409.